DhanashreeKamath/ClubWebsite/README.md

 import 'highlight.js/styles/idea.css';
 ```
 There is nothing odd about the above code.
 Highlight.js is a syntax highlighter written in JavaScript.
 It works in the browser and on the server.
 It works with markup and doesn't depend on any framework .It also has automatic language detection.
 By installing npm package it will create packge.json node module in which all the css and js files will be downloaded .
-Then by using import satement we can use required CSS .
+Then by using import statement we can use required CSS .

 ### (b)